tinaponting/Genesis-child-themes-3/README.md

 Themes:

+* Her Exclusive with woocommerse for all kind of blogs.
 * Meringue with woocommerse for food bloggers.
 * Hello theme, works well for Influencer, to small formy taste.
 * Prima donna, orks for buisness or portfolio,presentaion e.tc